-It’s obviously important when you are sending a package or documents with a courier service, that the items get where you want them to safely and on time.
+It’s obviously important when you are sending a business package or documents with a courier service, that the items get where you want them to safely and on time.
 Accidents can on occasion happen and items do get lost or damaged in transit.
 In the following post therefore, we will look at some of great packaging tips to reduce the chances of that happening.
 These tips are provided by Alan Jeremy, export manager of Versapak International.

 Use the Right Packaging Materials